-- The parent/guardian is asked to call the school office prior to 8:30 a.m. to report the absence of a child.
+- 1. The parent/guardian is asked to call the school office prior to 8:30 a.m. (a.m.
+K and 1st grade) or 12:30 p.m. (p.m.
+K) to report the absence of a child.
 The school voicemail accepts calls anytime during the evening or nighttime hours.
 If the illness is to be extended, please indicate this in your message. - 2.
 Students should bring a note, regarding their absence, upon their return to school. - 3.
 If a call is not received, a school office person will call a parent/guardian at home or at work to confirm that the parent/guardian is aware of the child's absence.